Am I required to live on campus?

 Are the residence hall rooms furnished?

-What should I bring with me for my room?
+What should I bring with me to my room?

 You'll definitely want to personalize and decorate your new home away from home.
 Common items include:

 - additional furnishings like TV, Blu-Ray or DVD player, stereo, etc.

 - posters, photos, and other items to decorate your room